Skip to main content

 In addition, the Code of Practice for Using Plant Protection Products (CoP) recommends recording extra information to confirm that PPPs have been applied safely, appropriately, and in line with the conditions of use.

-From 1 January 2026, new content and format requirements and timing rules will apply:
+From 1 January 2026, new content and format requirements and timing rule apply:

 • Professional users must record each use of a plant protection product promptly, without unnecessary delay.